graphql/graphql-spec/spec/Section 4 -- Introspection.md

 * `name` must return a String
 * `description` may return a String or {null}
-* `isDeprecated` returns {true} if this field should no longer be used, otherwise {false}.
+* `isDeprecated` returns {true} if this enum value should no longer be used, otherwise {false}.
-* `deprecationReason` optionally provides a reason why this field is deprecated.
+* `deprecationReason` optionally provides a reason why this enum value is deprecated.

 ### The __Directive Type